danielv14/personal-portfolio/README.md

 # Personal Portfolio

 This is the latest iteration of my personal portfolio.
-It was previously built with static site generator Jekyll - but is now built using Next.js and other tools and libraries listed below.
+It is statically generated with the Next.js framework, and uses other tools and libraries listed below.

 ## 🛠 This site is built using